jnb-fueled/onscreen/README.md

 ## Basic Usage

-	// create an intance of the manager var onScreen = new OnScreen();
+	// create an instance of the manager var onScreen = new OnScreen();

 	// add an element